f

 |

-A remarkable but unknown flower, seen for the
+A remarkable and previously unknown flower,

 A look at the complete plant |